dfelinto/blender-manual/modeling/surfaces.rst

    Surface Tools.

-The panels of the :guilabel:`Editing` context are the same as for :doc:`curves <modeling/curves>`, just with fewer options… And as usual, you have the :guilabel:`Select` and :guilabel:`Surface` menus in the 3D view headers, and the :guilabel:`Specials` (:kbd:`W`) pop-up one.
+The panels of the :guilabel:`Editing` context are the same as for :doc:`curves <modeling/curves>`, just with fewer options...
+And as usual, you have the :guilabel:`Select` and :guilabel:`Surface` menus in the 3D view headers, and the :guilabel:`Specials` (:kbd:`W`) pop-up one.

 Visualization